-Public Health Advocacy
+Public Health Awareness

 Building healthy communities is a high priority for the AMA Alliance.
 Recognizing the impact of lifestyle choices on health and wellness, we promote exercise, good nutrition, work-life balance, and awareness of other factors that influence wellness.
 We are especially mindful of the stresses on physician families and the epidemic of physician burnout.
 Working together as a team with our members and carefully selected partners, we can make a difference and have a greater impact in our communities and at the national level with user-ready health awareness projects and resources.

 Opioid drug misuse has become a major epidemic in the United States.
 Recognizing this as a national health crisis, the AMA Alliance, in collaboration with the American Medical Association, is currently focused on educating physician families and our communities about the causes, dangers, and treatments of opioid misuse and addiction.
 For more information and resources so you can be part of the solution follow this link.

 Among the nation’s physicians, stress and burnout are rapidly becoming an epidemic.
 Nearly half of physicians are experiencing symptoms of burnout, which impacts not only the physician, but the physician’s family and patients.
 The AMA Alliance has developed a non-diagnostic quiz for physicians and families to help identify the symptoms of burnout; our Physician Burnout page also provides current resources, including links to modules developed by the AMA.
 Click here for more information.

 Additionally, Physician Family Magazine has dedicated issues to balance, burnout and resilience and regularly features relevant content.
 Click here for more at that website.